Click on a speaker to read their biography, contact information, and presentation titles.

 Lynda Campbell Clark is the author of Nampa, Idaho: A Journey of Discovery, published in 1985 during Nampa's centennial celebration.
 She also has edited a compilation of oral history interviews for Nampa's People: Discovering Our Heritage (1986) and contributed a monograph to Religion and Culture (Richard W. Etulain and Raymond M. Cooke, editors; Albuquerque, NM: Far West Books, 1991).
-She has taught as an adjunct professor for Boise State University and Northwest Nazarene University.
-Currently, she is Development Officer for Northwest Children's Home in Nampa and is President of Nampa City Council.
-She also serves on the Board of Directors of Mercy Medical Center, Boys and Girls Club of Nampa and Nampa Council on Aging.
-Clark received her B.A. from Northwest Nazarene University, an M.A. in Political Science from the University of Idaho; and additional graduate study at Washington State University.
+She taught as an adjunct professor for Boise State University and Northwest Nazarene University.
+Clark recently retired as Grant Writer for the City of Nampa.
+She served for over 13 years as a member of the Nampa City Council, including several years as President of the Council, and has been heavily involved in many community organizations.
+She currently serves as Vice Chair of the Community Board for Saint Alphonsus Medical Center Nampa and is on the Board of Directors for the Nampa Public Library Foundation.
+Clark received a B.A. from Northwest Nazarene University, an M.A. in Political Science from the University of Idaho, and completed additional graduate study in American Studies at Washington State University.

 Amy Canfield is an Associate Professor of history at Lewis-Clark State College.
 She earned her Ph.D. from Washington State University in 2008.
 She teaches courses in women's history, American Indian history, history of the American West, and U.S. popular culture.
 She has published articles in the Journal of the West, Idaho Yesterdays, and the Journal of American Culture.
 She has also served as a consultant for the Center for the State of the Parks, conducting cultural resource assessments on the Lewis and Clark National Historic Trail, Grand Canyon National Park, Vicksburg National Military Park, and Hawai'i Volcanoes National Park.